 - The auxiliary supply to the unit should not be subject to excessive interference.
 In some cases, a supply line filter may be required. - To protect the product against incorrect operation or permanent damage, surge transients must be controlled.
 It is good EMC practice to suppress differential surges to 2kV or less at the source.
-The unit has been designed to automatically recover from typical transients, however in extreme circumstances it may be necessary to temporarily disconnect the audiliary supply for a period of greater than 5 seconds to restore correct operation. - Screened communication and small signal leads are recommended and may be required.
-These and other connecting leads may require the fitting of RF suppression components, such as femite absorbers, line filters etc., if RF fields cause problems. - It is good practice to install sensitive electronic instruments that are performing critical functions in EMC enclosures that protect against electrical interference causing a disturbance in function.
+The unit has been designed to automatically recover from typical transients, however in extreme circumstances it may be necessary to temporarily disconnect the auxiliary supply for a period of greater than 5 seconds to restore correct operation. - Screened communication and small signal leads are recommended and may be required.
+These and other connecting leads may require the fitting of RF suppression components, such as ferrite absorbers, line filters etc., if RF fields cause problems.

+It is good practice to install sensitive electronic instruments that are performing critical functions in EMC enclosures that protect against electrical interference causing a disturbance in function.

 The Information contained in these installation instructions is for use only by installers trained to make electrical power installations and is intended to describe the correct method of installation for this product.
 However, Tyco Electronics has no control over the field conditions, which influence product installation.
-It is """ see's responsibility to determine the suitability of the installation method in the user's field conditions.
-Tyco Electronics' only obligations are those in Tyco Electronics be liable for any other incidental, indirect or consequential damages arising normal makes or misuse of the products.
+It is the installation method in the user's field conditions.
+Tyco Electronics' only obligations are those in Tyco Electronics are those or misuse of the products.
 Crompton is a trade mark.